 The current activities and future plans of your erosion control forum's Department in the Energy-Water Nexus (the connections between energy and water systems) include the following:

-The findings, published in the journal Joule, demonstrate how nature-based and technology-based carbon storage solutions can work together in the transition to net zero.
+Joule, demonstrate how nature-based and technology-based carbon storage solutions can work together in the transition to net zero.
 This challenges the idea that only permanent technological methods, such as geological storage, can effectively address climate change.

-ECF.com provides science-based soil information to help farmers, ranchers, foresters, and other land managers effectively manage, conserve, and assess their most valuable resource—soil.
+ECF.com BLOG provides science-based soil information to help farmers, ranchers, foresters, and other land managers effectively manage, conserve, and assess their most valuable resource—soil.
 We offer a framework for evaluating methods to establish quantitative benchmarks for soil erosion and ecological monitoring.
 This framework enables smooth development workflow assessments that inform land management decisions.

-In our report titled "Insights Amid the Power of Biodiversity," we encourage discussions on significant global conservation issues to amplify human expertise.
+In our report titled ""Insights Amid the Power of Biodiversity," we encourage discussions on significant global conservation issues to amplify human expertise.

 Additionally, we will cover new findings related to methane, a significant climate super-pollutant, and its implications for environmental oversight.